htrajan/ht-drawsteel/Classes/Shadow/1st-Level Features/Shadow Abilities/Heroic Abilities.md

 # Heroic Abilities

-A range of heroic abilities define your combat prowess, all of which make use of your [[Insight|insight]].
+A range of heroic abilities define your combat prowess, all of which make use of your insight.